How to 3D Print in Full Color (Part 3): Clear + Texture Together

 This is a vital skill for anyone 3D printing consumer goods (sports or perfume bottles with logos over clear parts), electronics mock-ups (full-color displays over or under clear screens) and even mementos or figurines (3D printed sports trophies, miniatures, or museum reproductions encased in a block of clear plastic).

-Be warned, however, that printing with clear+textures in the same model does require the new Advanced Slicer capability for Stratasys J750 printers, currently in beta.
-(You can sign up for that software beta and others here.)
-So if you don't have a J750, don't want to be on that beta, or are just here to learn about UV mapping, consider skipping to Step 5.
+Be warned, however, that printing with clear+textures in the same model does require the new Advanced Slicer capability for Stratasys J750 printers, just released in GrabCAD Print version 1.31.
+(If you want to know more about Advanced Slicer, check out the videos here.)
+So if you don't have a J750, are not yet on version 1.31, or are just here to learn about UV mapping, consider skipping to Step 5.

 If you're still with me, here's the general workflow we're going to go through to put these semi-transparent textures over transparent bodies:

 Let's get started.

 Step 2: Making areas of your texture image transparent